 The parameter Automatic update check on boot makes the devices look for new firmware again.
 Although two Universal Firmware Updates are assigned to the devices, the UMS offers the IGEL OS 11 firmware, because the ID of the IGEL OS 11 firmware is higher than the ID of the IGEL OS 10 firmware.

 Unassigning the Upgrade Profile and the Universal Firmware Update

 1. To unassign the upgrade profile and the Universal Firmware Update, move the devices to a different folder.

-In the Update time dialog, select Now and click Ok.
-The directory change is communicated immediately to the device.
+The directory change is communicated immediately to the